| Ilana Goldstein Saks One

 philosopher, offering an alternative definition of revelation, which allows for the

+critical view of the Bible.
 After briefly presenting each approach, I consider a single question: Where does this

 approach lie on the spectrum between the claims of Bible criticism and the traditional